Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 #### Bibliographic information

-- **relatedModules**: List of modules (ids) this one is related to (similar, depending on, etc.).
-Currently there is no automated check for the validity of the ids given in this field.
+- **relatedModules**: List of modules (IDs) this one is related to (similar, depending on, etc.).
+Currently, there is no automated check for the validity of the IDs in this field.
 - **references**: Literature references.
 Explicit mention of BibTex IDs corresponding to the references in "references.bib".
   - **moduleReferences**: References that **_describe and explain the module_**, any of its parts, or its original use in a model.
 This includes public repositories holding models that include the module.
   - **useExampleReferences**: References **_citing, describing, or using the module_** (only to be entered after the module has been published in the NASSA library).